kciurleo/discoelysiumink/README.md

 A Disco Elysium-themed template for Inkle's Inkjs port.
 You can access a working version of the template on [itch.io](https://isolatedphenomenon.itch.io/discoelysiumtestgame).

+Update 12/12/2022: Version 2 in the works; as I used this for a project, I've realized how to improve features and will publish those changes in the new year.

 ## Description
 This repository is a proof-of-concept webpage game styled after Disco Elysium and written in Ink.
 It is intended as a template for others to use to create their own fan games in Ink.